Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 I found the tone of the A1M to be a tad too bright for my tastes but that’s a personal preference thing and may also be the way I play.
 This first video certainly highlights the brightness.
 Of course you never quite get the full appreciation of the sound from video but it’ll give you some idea.

-This first video starts with the guy playing the guitar plugged in and it sounds even brighter than what it really does in real life.
+This video starts with the guy playing the guitar plugged in and it sounds even brighter than what it really does in real life.
 Make sure to listen to him play when he plays it unplugged (around 2:40 into the video) to get a better idea of the sound.

 My biggest complaint was that bending and vibrato wasn’t the easiest on this guitar – though that probably has more to do with the how the action was setup than the guitar itself.